yatowoo/EPD/draft.md

 * System Chart

-System chart is as shown in Figure [].
+A scheme of the system setup is as shown in Figure [].

 * Instrument Selection

-It’s easy to choose LED, whose luminous wavelength range should cover peak of scintillators’ luminescence spectrum, i.e., 475nm.
+It's easy to choose LED, whose luminous wavelength range should cover peak of scintillators' luminescence spectrum, i.e., 475nm.
 However, choosing oscilloscope or digitizer is a tough decision.
 The oscilloscope can be helpful to acquire more accurate results but only have 4 input channels.
 While there are 16 channels in digitizer front panel but with less precision.